michaelmosch15/modelwatch/README.md

 # ModelWatch: Deep Learning PII Redaction

-ModelWatch is a sophisticated privacy-preserving tool that uses a custom **Soft-Masking Transformer Architecture** to detect and redact Personally Identifiable Information (PII) from emails and text documents.
+ModelWatch is a privacy-preserving tool that utilizes a Soft-Masking Transformer Architecture to detect and redact Personally Identifiable Information (PII) from text documents.

-Unlike traditional regex or rule-based systems, ModelWatch employs a trained 6-layer Transformer Encoder inserted *before* a GPT-2 backbone to semantically understand context and identify sensitive entities like Names, Emails, Phone Numbers, and IDs.
+It employs a trained 6-layer Transformer Encoder inserted before a GPT-2 backbone to identify sensitive entities such as Names, Emails, Phone Numbers, and IDs.

 ## Key Features

--   **Custom Architecture**: Extends `GPT2LMHeadModel` with a dedicated PII Filter Stack.
+-   **Soft-Masking Architecture**: Extends `GPT2LMHeadModel` with a dedicated PII Filter Stack.
--   **Soft Masking**: Uses a learnable `[REDACTED]` embedding vector that is mathematically blended with original token embeddings based on a predicted PII probability score.
+-   **Learnable Masking**: Utilizes a learnable `[REDACTED]` embedding vector blended with original token embeddings based on predicted PII probability.
--   **Context-Aware**: Distinguishes between sensitive numbers (e.g., SSN, Phone) and non-sensitive numbers (e.g., indices, quantities) based on sentence context.
+-   **Context-Aware Detection**: Distinguishes between sensitive and non-sensitive numerical data based on sentence context.
--   **End-to-End Training**: The filter layer is trained on synthetic email data to maximize PII detection accuracy.
+-   **End-to-End Training**: The filter layer is trained on synthetic email data to optimize PII detection.

 ## Installation